ShadowmanWasTaken/fintech-audit/README.md

 An enterprise-grade, containerized Machine Learning application designed to assess credit risk and generate regulatory-compliant explanations for algorithmic decisions using Explainable AI (XAI) techniques.

-## Overview

-As machine learning models become increasingly integrated into high-stakes financial environments, the "black box" nature of complex algorithms introduces significant regulatory and ethical risks.
-In finance, if an applicant is denied credit based on an algorithm, the institution must legally provide an Adverse Action notice explaining *why*.

-This project bridges the gap between predictive power and algorithmic transparency.
-It features a highly accurate **XGBoost** model wrapped in a **SHAP (Shapley Additive exPlanations)** interpretability layer, served via a lightning-fast **FastAPI** backend, and visualized through a modern **React** dashboard.

 ## Key Features

 * **Real-Time Credit Auditing:** Predicts the probability of default using historical financial data.